Alls-DeV/competitive-programming-assistant/README.md

 # CP-setup
-My vim and competitive programming setup
+My neovim and competitive programming setup

 Library is copied from [this](https://github.com/cp-sapienza)